Attachment Trauma

 Boys that feel rejected and ignored by their parents “are likely to sidestep romantic involvements rather than endure the anxiety of bidding for an acceptance” they have never known, explains Carl Hindy, Ph.D., J. Conrad Schwartz, Ph.D., and Archie Brodsky in their wonderful book If This Is Love, Why Do I Feel So Insecure?: Learn How to Deal With Anxiety, Jealousy, and Depression in Romance–and Get the Love You Deserve!
 (Hindy & Schwartz, 1990).

-Fear of Closeness Prevents Closeness
+How Fear of Closeness Sabotages Connection

-Interrupting Destructive Cycles
+Interrupting Attachment Trauma Cycles

 Aaron T. Beck in his classic book Love is Never Enough wrote: Beck offers hope, these tragic interactions can be challenged and changed.
 He teaches that, “this kind of twisted thinking can be untangled by applying a higher order of reasoning” (Beck, 1989).

-Any hope for belonging and intimacy rests on interrupting the self perpetuating cycles that destroy relationships.
+Any hope for belonging and intimacy rests on interrupting the self-perpetuating cycles that destroy relationships.
 When fear and anger rule, the impending overwhelms, magnifying emotions, dimming creative solutions to relationship conflicts.

 Young couples, unaware of accumulating small hurts, miss opportunities to intervene and prevent another painful ending.
 The hope that the new relationship will cure all the ills from the past is magically blinding.
 As the relationship progresses, if necessary relationship building elements are neglected, the small hurts begin to accumulate in larger attachment traumas.
 As lovers become more invested and dependent—old fears resurface.
 The fears then spur thoughts and protective reactions.
 The young couple, just emerging from bliss, is unprepared for the emotional road ahead.
 The mounting frustrations, hurt, and dramatic interactions may be too much for intimacy to develop.